-You must tell Companies House about any changes to your company’s share structure that you make outside your annual return.
+You must tell Companies House about any changes to your company’s share structure that you make outside your confirmation statement.

 You may need a special resolution to change your company’s share structure.
 This includes if you:

 - change the number of shares the company has and their total value - this is your ‘share capital’ (the part of your company’s money that comes from shares)

 - change (‘denominate’) your shares into other currencies

 You must tell Companies House within a month if you issue more shares in your company.